drstearns/tutorials/src/nodeweb/index.md

 ## Building an HTTP Server

-The three packages we installed above are as follows:
+The two packages we installed above are as follows:

 - `express`: a popular web server framework that makes it easy to build HTTP servers
-- `body-parser`: express middleware that automatically decodes JSON in request bodies
 - `morgan`: express middleware that logs all requests

 As described in the [Middleware Patterns in Go](../gomiddleware) tutorial, middleware is code that can do pre- and post-processing of every request.
 The Express.js framework has [built-in support for middleware](http://expressjs.com/en/guide/using-middleware.html), and there are [many middleware packages](http://expressjs.com/en/resources/middleware.html) already in existence that do just about everything you'll ever need to do.